Prescription Drug Addiction Health Conditions

 Never Use Another Person’s Prescription Drugs

-How a drug works for another person will be different from how the drug will work for you.
-Even if it is the same type of drug and the same medical condition, the dosage might be different, and it may not be the right one for you.
+How a drug works for another person will be different from how the drug works for you.
+Even if it is the same type of drug and the same medical condition, the dosage might be different, and it may not be right for you, potentially leading to Prescription Drug Addiction Health Conditions.

 Pay Attention to the Number of Drug Pills You Were Prescribed